barneycarroll/ember-handebarf/README.md

-# Ember-jshbs
+# ember-jshbs

+jshbs stands for Javascript in Handlebars: a collection of helpers to bring Javascript global objects and operators into Handlebars.

+***

+No functional code as yet.

+***

-This README outlines the details of collaborating on this Ember addon.
+The following outlines the details of collaborating on this Ember addon.

 ## Installation